actionhero/actionhero/.github/CONTRIBUTING.md

 ## Linting

 We use [prettier.js](https://prettier.io/) to manage our lint rules.
-We run `standard` as part of our test suite, and your contributions must pass.
+We run `prettier` as part of our test suite, and your contributions must pass.
 Prettier is _very_ opinionated and inflexible such that we cannot inject our own opinions.
 There are no eslint/jshint files to manage in this project.

 ## Documentation